5 Suffolk pubs with heated gardens for mixed households

 If a charming village pub is what you’re after this season, then The Grundisburgh Dog is the place for you.

-Just a stone’s throw away from Woodbridge, the pub has erected a new, heated outdoor marquee, allowing support bubbles of up to six to meet.
+Just a stone’s throw away from Woodbridge, the pub has erected a new heated, partially-opened outdoor marquee, allowing support bubbles of up to six to meet.

 Serving a range of real ales, the pub’s December menu features a variety of winter-warming dishes including slow roasted pork, oven roasted fillet of salmon, South Indian curry and Cajun chicken burgers.
 To book a table, call 01473 735267.